Me-legna/Me-legna/README.md

 # Me-legna

-  Hi, I'm a recent graduate from App Academy where I honed my skills in software development.
+  Hi, I'm a graduate from App Academy where I honed my skills in software development.
 My current expertise lies in JavaScript, Python, React/Redux, SQL and more.
 I have a passion for using technology to solve complex problems.
 During my time at App Academy, I worked on both solo and collaborative projects, allowing me to develop a strong understanding of the full-stack development process.

 Aside from software development, I am an avid gamer and dabble in Dungeons & Dragons.
 I also enjoy cooking and experimenting with new recipes, as I believe it's important to have hobbies and interests outside of work.